 and kids were purchased as 4-H projects.
 This was a wonderful experience that gave rise to the next generation of MapleStone LaManchas.

 The primary goal for our herd is to have fun raising happy, healthy and productive dairy goats in a sustainable and naturally responsible way.
-We test annually for CAEv, TB and Brucellosis and we have no history of CL on the farm.
-All testing results are available upon request.
+We test 6x/year for CAEv and annually for TB and Brucellosis.
+We have no history of CL or Johnes on the farm and have conducted spot check tests for these diseases with negative results.
+All testing results are available upon request as well as on these pages by clicking the testing icons.
 As an open show herd we practice a CAEv prevention program utilizing pasteurized cow's milk for maximum protection.
 The herd is vaccinated every 6 months for Clostridia types C & D and tetanus as part of our proactive herd health plan.
 Does are given appropriate anthelmintics based on monthly fecal testing results and season.
 BoSe (selenium & vitamin E) injections and copper boluses are provided based on nutritional requirements assessed each year based on feed testing results.
 Our goats are allowed acres of pasture and brows year round as well as access to free choice hay that we produce.
 All herd members are fed a mix of GMO free corn , GMO free soy and a commercially formulated balancing ration.
 Free choice minerals and sodium bicarbonate are also readily available.